opp1231/denoise_and_translate/README.md

 The raw results from the image translation include some spurious signal from poorly defined keratin signal.
 As such, we will use a pre-trained CellPose model to segment nuclei and clean the volumes.
 This assumes one already installed a working copy of CellPose.

 ##### Steps:
-1. Create a new python environment with your preferred environment manager (we suggest miniforge)
+1. Create a new python environment with your preferred environment manager (we suggest miniforge) with python = 3.7.
-2. Clone the fnet repository
+2. Clone the fnet repository and follow the installation instructions on the repository's page.
     * The predict.py file in the fnet codebase (/fnet/cli/predict.py) needs to be edited to allow "big" tiffs.
         - In predict.py, rewrite the function "save_tiff" as follows
         ```